PCarpenter626/SMU_Bootcamp_Project-1/California Analysis README.md

 8. Siskiyou,
 9. Kern
 10. Tulare</p>
 We used various Python libraries and created indivdual branches to save and share our findings.
-We pulled data from APIs, created graphs and heat maps and all collectively wrote code to assist with our overall findings.
+We pulled data from APIs and other data sets, created graphs and heat maps and all collectively wrote code to assist with our overall findings.

 ## _Questions_
 We started by creating the following reserach questions: